Where in the world is surrogacy allowed?

 Different countries around the world take different approaches to surrogacy.
 In some, surrogacy is prohibited altogether (including most European countries) which means that professional services facilitating surrogacy (including fertility treatment) are not available and can even be a criminal offence.
 Elsewhere, surrogacy is permitted within a range of legal frameworks, or in some cases simply takes place informally because there is no law prohibiting it.

-Countries where surrogacy is permitted for intended parents from overseas
+‘Destination countries’ – places where surrogacy is permitted for intended parents from overseas

-Surrogacy in the USA – The US is the most popular international surrogacy destination for British and UK-resident intended parents, offering established professionals who can match with a surrogate and manage the process, strong ethical safeguards, excellent clinical standards and legal security.
-Professionals operate commercially and surrogates and donors are compensated.
-Laws vary from state to state but in the overwhelming majority the parents are recognised as their child’s legal parents from birth.
-Find out more about US surrogacy.
+Surrogacy in the USA – The US is the most popular international surrogacy destination for British and UK-resident intended parents, offering an established professional pathway, compensation for surrogates and donors, ethical safeguards, good clinical standards and legal security for a diverse range of family structures.
+Laws vary from state to state but parents are typically recognised as their child’s legal parents from birth.
+Read more about how US surrogacy works from our Knowledge Centre.
+Read more about UK law for US surrogacy from our sibling organisation NGA Law.

 Surrogacy in Canada – There are a small number of consultancies in Canada which match intended parents with volunteer surrogates (although with more limited screening than with US agencies).
 Regulations prohibit the payment to surrogates of compensation beyond defined expenses, so wait times are typically long.
 The legal framework enables the parties to enter into a legally-recognised surrogacy agreement and for the intended parents to be recognised as their child’s legal parents from birth, and this includes all family types regardless of gender or sexual orientation.
+Although Brilliant Beginnings does not project manage surrogacy in Canada, you can read more about Canadian surrogacy from the NGA Law Knowledge Centre.

 Countries where surrogacy is permitted – but only for intended parents connected with that country